vpgrishkin/26_realty_db/README.md

-# Real estate site
+# Real Estate Site

 {TODO.
 There will be project description}

-# Project goals
+# Project Goals

 The code is written for educational purposes.
 Training course for web-developers - [DEVMAN.org](https://devman.org)